paulkarpenko/us-code-ui/uscode/title-20-education/chapter-25a-overseas-defense-dependents-education.md

   (C) Children of other citizens or nationals of the United States or of foreign nationals, if the Secretary determines that enrollment of such children is in the national interest.

+  (D) Children of employees of the American Red Cross who—

+    (i) are performing, on a full-time basis, services for the Armed Forces, including emergency services; and

+    (ii) reside in an overseas area supported by a school of the defense dependents’ education system.

 (2) Notwithstanding subsection (c), the Secretary may not waive the tuition requirements of subsection (b)(1) with respect to children referred to in paragraph (1).

 ### Statutory Notes

 #### Amendments
+2025—Subsec. (d)(1)(D).
+Pub.
+L. 119–60 added subpar.
+(D).

 2003—Pub.
 L. 108–136, § 563(b), substituted “Space-available enrollment of students; tuition” for “Tuition-paying students” in section catchline.

 Subsec. (c).
 Pub.
 L. 108–136, § 563(a), designated existing provisions as par.
 (1) and added par.
 (2).